antonmattsson/walking_dinner/README.md

 ### Walking dinner

-Walking dinner is an event where participants are assigned a pair, and each pair needs to cook either an entrée, a main dish or a dessert for two other pairs.
+Walking dinner is an event where participants are assigned a pair, and each pair needs to cook either an starter, a main dish or a dessert for two other pairs.
 Then pairs visit each other and eat every dish in different company.
 For a walking dinner to work perfectly, you need at least 18 participants = 9 pairs.
 Currently, this is the minimum number of participants supported.

 ### Usage